-Whether you are moving to a natural lifestyle, DIY-ing your own bath bomb, or looking for the latest life hack for a beautiful smile—you have likely heard about utilising salt from your cupboard.
-Touted first for its proficiency in flavouring and preserving food, the application of salt has made its way from the kitchen to the bathroom and everywhere in between.
+Whether you are moving to a natural lifestyle, DIY-ing your own bath bomb, or looking for the latest life hack for a beautiful smile—you have likely heard about utilizing salt from your cupboard.
+Touted first for its proficiency in flavoring and preserving food, the application of salt has made its way from the kitchen to the bathroom and everywhere in between.

 As with any part of your oral care routine, knowledge is power.
 To help understand the impact of sodium chloride, or table salt, has on your teeth, here are three considerations:

 Calcium carbonate, sodium chloride, and salt.
 These may sound dissimilar, but they all are the same when it comes to your toothpaste.
 When examining your tube, you will see a list of specially formulated ingredients that help to clean, strengthen and protect your smile.
 Each element has its function, and salt is no different.
 The fine, granular nature, when combined with ingredients like fluoride, helps to gently remove stains as an abrasive agent.
 When making any changes to your toothpaste, it is important to consider all ingredients.